Frequently Asked Questions

 Yes.
 Tours are encouraged to help families compare options.

-Can professionals help with aged care placement?
+Can experienced professionals help with aged care placement?

 Yes.
 Specialist aged care placement advisers assist families with assessments, applications, and financial decisions.